-Qtile uses cairocffi with XCB support via xcffib.
-You'll need libcairo2, the underlying library used by the binding.
-You should be sure before you install cairocffi that xcffib has been installed, otherwise the needed cairo-xcb bindings will not be built.
+Qtile uses cairocffi for drawing on status bars and popup windows.
+Under X11, cairocffi requires XCB support via xcffib, which you should be sure to have installed before installing cairocffi, otherwise the needed cairo-xcb bindings will not be built.
 Once you've got the dependencies installed, you can use the latest version on PyPI: